marklogic/marklogic-docker/README.md

 Wait for about a minute, before going to admin interface on http://localhost:8001.
 If MarkLogic Server is installed successfully, you should see an initialize button on admin interface to initialize MarkLogic Server.
 Once the MarkLogic Server is initialized, access Manage app server on  http://localhost:8002 to see all the app servers and databases information.
 Optionally you can check logs on admin interface from the logs tab.

+Note that examples in this document can interfere with each other and it is recommended to stop all the containers before running the examples.
+See [Clean up](#clean-up) section below for more details.

 ### Persistent Data Volume

 A MarkLogic Docker container stores data in `/var/opt/MarkLogic` which should be persistent in Docker managed volume.
 It is reommended to use named volumes instead of bind mounts as per [Docker documentation](https://docs.docker.com/storage/volumes/).